 I highly recommend seeing Jungle when it arrives at a cinema near you.
 At present, there are still a few screenings of Jungle in Victoria thanks to the Melbourne International Film Festival.
 However, release dates for Jungle nationwide and internationally have not been confirmed as yet.
 I strongly suggest that when Jungle does arrive that you do see it.

-Daniel Radcliffe shines in this Greg McClean masterpiece, it’s chillingly based on truth and I promise you, the wait will be worth it.
+Daniel Radcliffe shines in this Greg McClean masterpiece.
+It’s chillingly based on truth, a must watch, and I promise you, the wait will be worth it.